 IF YOU ARE TRAVELING DURING SPRING BREAK PLEASE CONSULT THE BC OR CANADIAN GOVERNMENT WEBSITES FOR HOW TO SAFELY REENTER YOUR SOCIAL GROUPS AND SCHOOL CLASSROOMS AND ABIDE BY THEIR RECOMMENDATIONS.

-Students or staff who first exhibit symptoms of the flu while at The Stage will be asked to leave immediately.
+Students or staff who first exhibit symptoms of the flu while at The Stage will be required to leave immediately.
 This can include but is not limited to vomiting, diarrhea, uncontrollable coughing, fever, severe stomach pains, severe tiredness or soreness that cannot be otherwise explained.

 Any student who reports not feeling well will have a temperature taken using a forehead thermometer.
 If no fever is present the child will be monitored further.
 Please know that students often complain of a variety of ailments for a variety of reasons.
 We will acknowledge every complaint but will only report complaints that have a reasonable degree of evidence to warrant parent pick up.